Marvell–Elaine School District

 On July 1, 2006, the Elaine School District merged into the Marvell School District.

 In 2008–2009 the school district had a total of 595 sqmi of land.

+Under a previous law, circa 2023, the district had the possibility of a mandatory consolidation due to a smaller demographic figure.
+By 2023 the Arkansas LEARNS Act allowed for smaller school districts to continue operations.

 Facilities

 The district administration building is directly behind a Citgo gas station, near the intersection of U.S. Highway 49 and North Pine.